comp251/comp251-lab0/README.md

 We will talk a lot more about memory management in the coming weeks.

 # Committing your code and pushing your commits

+First, undo the changes that you made above in steps 11--13.
+Compile and run your program again.

 Now that we've finished editing, it's time to commit our changes and push our feature!